nadeem9923/codeclause/Python_URL_Shortner/README.md

-# Project Title: Music Player in Python
+# Project Title: URL Shortener using Python

 In this code, I used the flask library to create a basic web application.
 The shorten_url function generates a random short URL consisting of 6 characters from the set of uppercase letters, lowercase letters, and digits.